AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 ### Context Store Components {#context-store-components}

-A context store component is a AEM component that can be added to Client Context.
+A context store component is a CQ component that can be added to Client Context.
 Typically, context store components display data from a session store with which they are associated.
 However, the information that context store components display is not limited to session store data.

 Context store components can include the following items: